Carina-P/ms3-best-books/TESTS.md

 - Expected outcome
     - A welcome text and a possibility to log in to page.

-Testing use case US_0014: As a user I want to log in to the system.
+Testing use case US_0014, As a user I want to log in to the system:

 **TC_016** Log in
 - How to test:
     - In navigation bar choose "Log in"